Reservations are encouraged to ensure you have a wonderful Antoine’s dining experience. Walk-ins are welcome subject to table availability.

 Marie Louise married William Guste; and their sons, William Jr., former attorney general of Louisiana, and Roy Sr., became the fourth generation of the family to head the restaurant.
 In 1975, Roy’s son, Roy Jr., became proprietor and served until 1984.
 He was followed by William’s son, Bernard “Randy” Guste who managed Antoine’s until 2004.
 In 2005, Rick Blount, Roy Alciatore’s grandson became proprietor and CEO.

-The long line of the Alciatore family members and descendants has guided Antoine’s to continued greatness, through the War Between the States, two World Wars, Prohibition, the Great Depression and Hurricane Katrina.
+The long line of the Alciatore family members and descendants has guided Antoine’s to continued greatness, through the Civil War, two World Wars, Prohibition, the Great Depression and Hurricane Katrina.

 Countless celebrities have dined in Antoine’s dining rooms.
 Lining the walls are photographs of the rich and famous who have feasted amid the splendor … musicians, politicians, military personnel, sports figures, royalty … the list is endless.
 It includes George Bush, Bill Clinton, Franklin Roosevelt, Pope John Paul II, Brad Pitt, Bruce Willis, Tom Cruise, Kate Hudson, Jimmy Buffet, Whoopi Goldberg, Bob Hope, and Bing Crosby to name just a few!